vinayakss007/bestcrm/DESIGN.md

 *   **Scalability & Performance:** The architecture must support a growing number of tenants and users without degradation in performance.
 *   **Security:** Multi-tenancy requires strict data isolation and role-based access control (RBAC) at every layer.
 *   **Maintainability:** A clean, well-documented, and modular codebase is essential for long-term development and support.
-*   **API-First:** All core functionality is exposed through a secure, versioned REST API.
+*   **API-First:** All core functionality is exposed through a secure, versioned REST API, defined in `docs/openapi.yaml`.
 *   **Reliability & Redundancy:** Leverage cloud-native patterns and managed services to ensure high availability.

 ---